frederick-vs-ja/Quuxplusone-blog/_posts/2018-03-27-string-view-is-a-borrow-type.md

     };

 In the above code sample, callback `f` is "borrowed" only for the lifetime of `for_each_element`;
-therefore it is correct to take it as the borrow type `const F&` instead of as the (potentially more expensive) value type `F`.
+therefore it is correct to take it as the parameter-only type `const F&` instead of as the (potentially more expensive) value type `F`.

-Likewise, `elt` is "borrowed" only for the lifetime of the for-loop; therefore it is correct to take it as the borrow type `string_view` instead of as the (potentially more expensive) value type `string`.
-Notice that we could equally well take it as the borrow type `auto&&`, but I wanted to demonstrate a valid use of the borrow type `string_view` that proves it can't be pigeonholed as a parameter-*only* type, per se.
+Likewise, `elt` is "borrowed" only for the lifetime of the for-loop; therefore it is correct to take it as `string_view` instead of as the (potentially more expensive) value type `string`.
+Notice that we could equally well take it as the parameter-only type `auto&&` ([and perhaps we should](/blog/2018/12/15/autorefref-always-works/)), but I wanted to demonstrate a valid use of `string_view` that proves it might be useful outside a _function_ parameter list.

-I would hope that static analysis tools such as the C++ Core Guidelines would explicitly call out this pattern of "borrow" types, but it appears that they have not caught up just yet.
+I would hope that static analysis tools such as the C++ Core Guidelines would explicitly call out this pattern of "borrowing," but it appears that they have not caught up just yet.
 The Core Guidelines discussion around `string_view` in particular seems to have gotten bogged down in [trying to *avoid* diagnosing sinful code](https://github.com/isocpp/CppCoreGuidelines/issues/1038), which I'd say is the exact opposite of the Core Guidelines' original mandate.

-## Returning borrow types
+## Returning parameter-only types

-One "sinful" case that I personally *would* carve out an exception for is the case of returning a borrow type from a method of an object type:
+One must be very careful when returning a parameter-only type from a getter method:

     class Widget {
         string name_;